 Lemon Garlic Hummus

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons extra virgin olive oil, plus more for serving

-- 1/2 teaspoon salt
+- 1 teaspoon fine sea salt

 - In the bowl of a food processor, add the olive oil and tahini.
 Blend until a smooth, whipped texture is achieved.
 Add the lemon juice and garlic then pulse until finely chopped.

 - To the bowl, add the remaining ingredients: garbanzo beans, lemon zest, salt and water (starting with ¼ cup of water).
 Blend until a smooth and creamy texture is achieved, stopping to scrape the sides of the bowl in between blending.
 Add more water if a thinner texture is desired or more salt, if desired.

 - Serve immediately drizzled with olive oil and sprinkled with fresh lemon zest, chopped parsley and cracked pepper (optional), or store in an airtight container in the refrigerator for up to 10 days.

 This post was originally published on April 4th, 2014, and republished on March 14th, 2022